Frequently asked questions

 How do I create a TensorFlow Lite model for the Edge TPU?

 You need to convert your model to TensorFlow Lite and it must be quantized using either quantization-aware training (recommended) or full integer post-training quantization.
-(To create a compatible model with post-training quantization, you must use TensorFlow 1.15 and set both the input and output type to uint8; currently, you cannot use TensorFlow 2.0 because it supports only float input/output.)
 Then you need to compile the model for compatibility with the Edge TPU.

 For more information, read TensorFlow models on the Edge TPU.